mahmood-sajjadi/stan-web-coding-challenge/README.md

 a proxy configured in vite config file, any call to /api/list will serve the ./challenge/feed/sample.json

-in react, ApiService is responsible to make this call and it is using fetch under the hood.
+in front-end code, ApiService is responsible to make this call and it is using fetch under the hood.

 Also an specific service `listService` created which is calling `ApiService` under the hood.